tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-  if you want to using Paging, extends SearchPageSpecification instead.
+  if you want to use Paging ,extends SearchPageSpecification instead.
 SearchPageSpecification provides a getPageable function for create a Pagable.

 ```java